Skip to main content

 More information about the specific support we can provide.

-The team of Disability Advisers work with our disabled students to agree and arrange any disability-related support and adjustments needed for their studies.
-If you have a disability, it is strongly recommended that you make contact with a Disability Adviser either before you join the University or when you register.
+The team of Disability Advisors work with our disabled students to agree and arrange any disability-related support and adjustments needed for their studies.
+If you have a disability, we strongly recommend that you make contact with a Disability Advisor either before you join the University or when you register.

-Please see our Meet the Team and What to Expect when Meeting a Disability Advisor page to find out more!
+Please see our Meet the Disability Services Team and What to Expect when Meeting a Disability Advisor pages to find out more!

 Specialist Study Skills Tuition